psu-libraries/cho/docker-compose/README.md

 # Run CHO
 All the defaults for CHO should be sane enough to "just work" Running

-`docker-compose up` will startup solr, redis, postgres, and the rails app.
+`docker-compose up -d` will startup solr, redis, postgres, and the rails app.

+If you want to build, and run the app in the same command you can run

+`docker-compose up --build`

 the following will be available to localhost for your convenience